Barcelona School of Economics: Name change

 The institution changed its name to Barcelona School of Economics in 2021.

-Mission

-The Barcelona School of Economics aims to promote the creation and transmission of frontier knowledge in Economics and related disciplines, by consolidating Barcelona as a world-class center of research, academic education, and professional training with the ultimate goals of informing policy and promoting economic and social wellbeing.
+It was formerly known as the Barcelona Graduate School of Economics, or Barcelona GSE.

 Board of Trustees

 BSE's Board of Trustees includes both private and public institutions, as well as distinguished academics who serve in a personal capacity.

 Scientific Council

-The BSE Scientific Council works with faculty and administrators to ensure the quality of teaching, research, and admissions procedures.
-The council is made up of leading academics, including several Nobel Laureates in Economics.
+The BSE Scientific Council is a group of distinguished economists who provide strategic guidance to BSE's leadership team.

+Members meet in Barcelona periodically to analyze BSE education programs, research initiatives, and institutional development.

+The members are distinguished international economists including Nobel Laureates, Clarivate Citation Laureates, Fellows of the Econometric Society, and Fellows of the American Academy of Arts and Sciences.